jkarsandeepani/my-portfolio/README.md

 # my-portfolio

 Hello!
 I am Rideeka, a Management Information Systems student.
-This repository hosts my portfolio, which I am building to showcase my learning journey and digital projects.
+This repository hosts my portfolio, which I am currently building using my skills.

 ## About
 Currently, I have developed my frontend skills using HTML and CSS, and I am excited to learn more technologies and frameworks to enhance my frontend expertise in the future.